sjquinney/lcfg-core/README.md

     make doc
     sudo make install

+After manually installing the libraries it might also be necessary to run `/sbin/ldconfig` to update the cache.

 For RPM-based systems a specfile is provided which can be used to build the software as the RPMs: lcfg-core, lcfg-core-devel and lcfg-core-doc.
 That can be done like: